Crystalwarrior/KFO-Server/README.md

-# tsuserver3.DR
+# TsuserverDR

 A Python-based server for Danganronpa Online.
-It is a direct branch from tsuserver3, which is targeted towards Attorney Online.
+It is a direct branch from [tsuserver3](https://github.com/AttorneyOnline/tsuserver3) which is targeted towards Attorney Online.

 Requires Python 3.6+ and PyYAML.